 Friday 4th May 2018 – Supported by many of our racing and cruising boats.
 This is a great social event with events ashore in Dieppe and an SHYC race home on the Sunday

-Friday 25th May 2018- Supported by many of our racing and cruising boats.
+Friday 25th May 2018-Was supported by many of our racing and cruising boats again this year.
 This is another great social event with events ashore in Dieppe and an SHYC race home on the Sunday

 This list is by no means exhaustive, some of our boats regularly attend regattas and events by RORC and JOG, as well double handed events and the Fastnet Race.